We are taking placements on a rolling basis for both Mentors and Mentees (visit intake form tab).

 The South Asian Women in the Law – Mentorship Program is a free, volunteer based program for self-identifying South Asian females, who are working as lawyers and paralegals, or studying to become one.

-Upon placement, you will receive an e-mail notification, which will include contact information for the Mentor and Mentee, and highlights the common ground, which brings you together.
+Upon placement, you will receive an e-mail notification, which will include contact information and highlights the common ground, which brings you together.
 Additionally, a number of relevant guiding questions, and an optional sample mentoring agreement will be included in the e-mail notification.
 The Program will follow up with you at the half-way mark, and at the closing point with a feedback form.

 It is important to note, that the mentorship relationship is an ongoing relationship, which may be revisited at any point.
 The relationship may also be terminated at any time by either party.
 In such a case, the Program must be informed.

 Please note for consistency and clarity, the mentorship relationship begins when the Mentee initiates first contact with their Mentor.

 *NEW* for Mentors: Should a Mentee not contact you within 10 days please let the Program know.
-At this point, if we fail to make contact with the Mentee to address the issue, depending on the waiting list, a new Mentee will be placed with you accordingly, or your name will return to the roaster until the next request/placement.
+At this point, if we fail to make contact with the Mentee to address the issue, depending on the waiting list, a new Mentee will be placed with you accordingly, or your name will return to the roster until the next request/placement.

 Mentees once placed, should you no longer be in a position to continue your commitment, please inform the Program within 3 days.
 Mentees who wish to withdraw from the Program but fail to inform the Program of their withdrawal on more than one placement will no longer be able to re-apply to future placements.